DelanLn/packetfence/t/venom/pfservers/configurator/TESTSUITE.md

 1. Check if all services are running

 ## Teardown steps
-No teardown.
+1. Cleanup mail in MailHog Inbox

 ### Additional notes

-No `Authorization` header because configurator is token-less.
+- No `Authorization` header because configurator is token-less.

+- This test suite need to be self-contained to test everything before going further

 ### Step 1

  * PacketFence will transform each dynamic interface into a static interface.
 First interface will have a static IP address which doesn't seems to cause issue with libvirt.

+ * IP for registration and isolation networks can't be .1 because hypervisor already have it

  * We don't change hostname for now because it requires a reboot at end of configurator